seismology-RUB/SPECFEM3D_ASKIGPU_GEMINI/README.md

 through regional domains.
 Computation of Fourier coefficients at selected frequencies is done on the fly during the SPECFEM time loop and can optionally be carried out on the GPU.

-An detailed documentation on how to use this version of `SPECFEM` together with `ASKI` and `GEMINI` provided with the [ASKI software](https://github.com/seismology-RUB/ASKI_SEM3D_GEMINI).
+A detailed documentation on how to use this version of `SPECFEM` together with `ASKI` and `GEMINI` is provided with the [ASKI software](https://github.com/seismology-RUB/ASKI_SEM3D_GEMINI).
 Python scripts helping with organising SPECFEM runs can also be found there.